dominiksalvet/risc63/doc/registers.md

 ### Saved Program Counter (`spc`)

 Once an interrupt occurs, the next potential `pc` value is written to the `spc` register.
-This way, it is possible to transparently return control to the interrupted program.
+This may be used to transparently return control to the interrupted program.